Samantha Ward |

 Artistic Director & Founder

-Samantha was awarded a fellowship from the Guildhall School of Music for the year 2007/8, where she studied under the Senior Professor Joan Havill.
-She previously studied with Leslie Riskowitz and at Chetham's School of Music in Manchester with Alicja Fiderkiewicz.
+Samantha was awarded a fellowship from the Guildhall School of Music for the year 2007/8, where she studied with Joan Havill.
+She previously studied with Leslie Riskowitz and at Chetham's School of Music with Alicja Fiderkiewicz.